apache/superset/UPDATING.md

 - [24185](https://github.com/apache/superset/pull/24185): `/api/v1/database/test_connection` and `api/v1/database/validate_parameters` permissions changed from `can_read` to `can_write`.
 Only Admin user's have access.

 ### Other
+- [23888](https://github.com/apache/superset/pull/23888): Database Migration for json serialization instead of pickle should upgrade/downgrade correctly when bumping to/from this patch version

 ## 2.1.0